autowarefoundation/autoware.universe/f1tenth/readme.md

 ros2 launch slam_toolbox online_async_launch.py slam_params_file:=/home/autoware/src/universe/autoware.universe/f1tenth/f1tenth_system/f1tenth_stack/config/f1tenth_online_async.yaml
 ```

 Launch rviz2, Add __/map__ by topic.
 Add __/graph_visualization__ by topic.
-On top left corner of rviz, panels – add new panel – add SlamToolBoxPlugin panel.
+On the top left corner of rviz, panels – add new panel – add SlamToolBoxPlugin panel.
 Once you’re done mapping, save the map using the plugin.
 You can give it a name in the text box next to Save Map.
-Map will be saved in whichever directory you ran slam_toolbox.
+Map will be saved in whichever directory you run slam_toolbox.

 ### Create a map without an f1tenth car